-Mounjaro (tirzepatide) is a prescription injectable medication approved for the treatment of type 2 diabetes.
-It belongs to a newer class of drugs that act on two metabolic hormone pathways, making it distinct from earlier GLP-1 medications like Ozempic and Wegovy.
+Mounjaro (tirzepatide) is a non-insulin prescription injectable medication approved for the treatment of type 2 diabetes.
+Doctors recomend Mounjaro medication in conjunction with diet and excercise.
+Mounjaro is part of a recent class of medications that operate on two metabolic hormone pathways.
+This makes Mounjaro distinct from prior GLP-1 drugs such as Ozempic and Wegovy.

 As Mounjaro use expanded rapidly — including widespread off-label use for weight loss — reports of serious side effects and injuries have increased.
 These include severe gastrointestinal motility disorders, kidney injury, gallbladder disease, pancreatitis, and vision loss.